Terms of the Kenneth W. Russell Fellowship 2023

-One award of $1,800 toward educational assistance for a Jordanian student enrolled in an archaeology or cultural heritage degree program in any country.
-For the 2023–2024 cycle, the Russell fellowship is enrolled graduate students of any non-Jordanian nationality.
+One award of $2,500 to support a graduate student participating in an ACOR-approved archaeological fieldwork or research project in Jordan.
+For the 2025–2026 cycle, the Russell Fellowship is open to enrolled graduate students of any nationality except Jordanian.
 Application requirements include:

 - Completed application form